glFusion/tag/README.md

 For the latest, and more detailed, documentation, please see the [Tag Plugin Wiki Page](https://www.glfusion.org/wiki/glfusion:plugins:tag:start)

-### LICENSE

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ### OVERVIEW

 The Tag plugin enables you to put "tags" to your content and make it easier for you and visitors to classify content using the tags.
+This plugin works with all content types in glFusion, such as stories, static pages, Media Gallery item descriptions, Filemgmt descriptions, etc.

+**NOTE**: The Tag plugin **does not** support tags in the Forum plugin.

 ### SYSTEM REQUIREMENTS